 - Stephen Knight

-This is the 2022 edition of the flashlight/torch buying guide for light painting and night photographers.
-Now in its 6th year, this buying guide is the most trusted source of information on flashlights for light painters, and the only buying guide that covers a wide range of light painting systems.
-Other light sources such as LED panel lights, tube lights, and pixel lights are also now included.
-Ratings are based on feedback from light painters, flashlight enthusiast reviews, and my own testing.
+This is the 2023 edition of the flashlight/torch buying guide for light painting and night photographers.
+Now in its 7th year, this buying guide is the most trusted source of information on flashlights for light painters, and the only buying guide that covers a wide range of light painting systems.
+Non-flashlight light sources such as LED panel lights, tube lights, and pixel lights are also included.
+Ratings are based on feedback from light painting and night photographers, flashlight enthusiast reviews, and my own testing.
 This buying guide is updated when suitable new lights are released and reviewed, so bookmark or check back at any time during the year if you are interested in purchasing new lights.

-Each light’s description includes the maximum brightness in lumens (lm) or lux, battery type, and typical retail price in US$ (excluding tax and and shipping).
-Lumens for multi-colour/colour fading lights have not been quoted as colour lumen ratings are not directly comparable to white light lumens.
-Please be aware that most flashlights step-down (dim) from their maximum brightness after a few minutes, or in some cases, in 30 seconds or less!
-Generally, the higher the brightness, the shorter the light will operate at maximum brightness before step-down.
+Each light’s description includes the maximum brightness in lumens (lm), battery type, and typical retail price in US$ (excluding tax and and shipping).
+Lumens for multi-colour/colour fading lights have not been quoted as colour lumens are not directly comparable to white light lumens.

 1. Best Flashlights for Creating Light Trails

-This section is mainly for flashlights/torches that are compatible with various light painting systems to create light trails and light drawings.
-Each light is described in one of four categories, followed by a matrix showing which featured lights are compatible with each of the following light painting systems:
+This section is for flashlights/torches that are compatible with various light painting systems or homemade tools, to create light trails and light drawings.
+At the end of this section is a matrix showing which featured lights are compatible with each of the following light painting systems:

 Light Painting Brushes (Universal Connector).

 Light Painting Tubes.

 Light Painting King.